-The Goodyear Credit Card is accepted at more than 6,100 Goodyear Tires, Dunlop Tires and Kelly Tires store locations, plus those retailers’ websites.
-You can find the closest location where your Goodyear Credit Card is accepted using Goodyear’s Find a Tire Shop feature.
+The Goodyear Credit Card is accepted at more than 6,100 Goodyear Tires, Dunlop Tires and Kelly Tires store locations, plus those retailers’ websites, as well as at over 11,500 Exxon and Mobil stations nationwide.
+You can find the closest location where your Goodyear Credit Card is accepted using Goodyear’s Find a Tire Shop… read full answer feature.

 Citibank issues the Goodyear Credit Card.
-And while it offers 0% deferred interest for 6 months and only requires fair credit, its regular APR of 30.24% (V) is incredibly high.
+And while it offers 0% deferred interest for 6 months and only requires fair credit, its regular APR of 28.49% (V) is incredibly high.
 A minimum purchase of $250 is required for 0% financing.
-And if you don’t pay off the balance within 6 months, that high-interest rate will be applied retroactively.
+And if you don’t pay off the balance within 6 months, that high interest rate will be applied retroactively.

 Cash advances are available with this card but for a high price.
-The APR is 29.99%, and there’s a fee of $10 or 5% of the cash advance, whichever is greater.
-The card has no annual fee, but late payments will cost you up to $38.
+The APR is 29.95% (V), and there’s a fee of 5% (min $10) of the cash advance, whichever is greater.
+The card has a $0 annual fee, but late payments will cost you up to $40.

-The Goodyear Credit Card is fine for people with fair credit who patron Goodyear, Dunlop or Kelly Tires stores.
+The Goodyear Credit Card is fine for people with fair credit who patron Goodyear, Dunlop or Kelly Tires stores, as well as Exxon and Mobil stations.
 But if you have good or excellent credit, you can qualify for far superior financing offers from cards that can be used anywhere Visa, Mastercard, American Express or Discover is accepted.